 Heather shared how she felt it would be a better use of time to support Fellowship group leaders and other group leaders in their discipleship role i.e. perhaps organising opportunities to meet together and share ideas.

 The group agreed that change was needed and that now was a good opportunity to do this.
 It was noted that we would need to communicate changes to how the group operates with all group leaders and also to inform them how to get in touch if they need support or prayer.
-It was suggested that the group could stop receieving updates but that groups could contact team members or share specific celebrations or requests if needed.
+It was suggested that the group could stop receieving receiving updates but that groups could contact team members or share specific celebrations or requests if needed.

 It was also discussed that new members would need to be invited in, and the current team were asked to consider anyone they thought would be interested.
 It was felt that those who had been involved in Huddle or Safar may be best suited to this role.
 New team members could be invited to the next meeting in September.